 Anyone intending to operate electricity infrastructure needs an appropriate electricity authority (licence), unless the infrastructure is to be located wholly on land they own or lease.

 Generators need a generation authority, and network service providers need either a transmission or distribution authority to operate in Queensland.
 If connected to the national grid they will also need to be registered by the Australian Energy Market Operator.

 In Queensland, authorities for generation, transmission and distribution are administered by the Department of Energy and Public Works (the Regulator) under the Electricity Act 1994.

 Retail authorities are administered at a national level by the Australian Energy Regulator (AER).

 A generation authority allows you to connect a generating plant to a transmission grid or supply network.

-Note: if you operate a generating plant with a capacity of 30 megawatts or fewer, you have special approval, under section 130 of the Electricity Regulation 2006, to connect the generating plant to a transmission grid or supply network.
+Note: If you operate a generating plant with a capacity of 30 megawatts or less, you have a deemed special approval, under section 130 of the Electricity Regulation 2006, to connect the generating plant to a transmission grid or supply network.
 In this case, you would not need to hold a generation authority but may rely on the special approval given by regulation.

 A transmission authority allows you to operate a transmission grid and may also authorise you to connect the transmission grid to another transmission grid.

 A distribution authority allows you to supply electricity using a supply network within the distribution area stated in the authority.